Tom Henning Øvrebø: 2008–09 Champions League: Chelsea-Barcelona

 On 6 May 2009, Øvrebø officiated in the UEFA Champions League's semi-final second leg between Chelsea and Barcelona.
 The game ended in a 1–1 draw and Barcelona advanced to the final on away goals.
 At the end of the game, he was verbally abused by several Chelsea players, including Didier Drogba, José Bosingwa and Michael Ballack, after turning down several penalty appeals by the home team during the match.
 Drogba had to be physically restrained at the end of the match and the Norwegian referee was later escorted out of England by police on account of fears for his safety.
 He reportedly received a number of death threats, from which Chelsea distanced themselves.
 Drogba was subsequently banned for three matches and Bosingwa for two.
 Chelsea were fined £85,000 for improper conduct on the part of their players and fans.

 Øvrebø claimed in 2012 that he was still the subject of abuse from Chelsea fans.
 In 2018, he admitted to Marca that he made "a series of mistakes" and that he was "not proud" of that performance, which the newspaper presented as "infamous."
 He claimed that "those mistakes can be committed by [any] referee", and expressed the wish that people will not remember his career "just for that game."

 In 2023, French former international referee Tony Chapron reviewed the game, along with Didier Drogba, for the French sports channel Canal+ Sport.
 Chapron assessed the refereeing in the game as "a disgrace."
 He considered as its "key moment" the free-kick given by Øvrebø in the first half, instead of a penalty, when Daniel Alves fouled Florent Malouda inside the Barcelona box.
 Chapron claimed that the referee, having realized he'd made a mistake, "lost his head."

 2009–10 Champions League: Fiorentina

 Øvrebø had previously come under "strong" criticism when, in February 2010, he'd allowed a goal scored by Miroslav Klose from a "clearly" off-side position in the final minutes of the game Bayern Munich vs Fiorentina, in the 2009–10 UEFA Champions League, during the round-of-16.
 His call sparked anger in Italy, after the managers of both teams agreed it was in error.
 The result advanced Bayern to the next stage.

 Øvrebø, the next day, said "I chose to approve the goal" although admitting "it's clear we should have realised it was offside."
-He initially blamed the "wrong information" coming from the linesman, but ultimately accepted he was responsible.
+He initially blamed the "wrong information" coming from the assistant referee, but ultimately accepted he was responsible.